 To qualify for cancellation of removal, you must establish at a hearing in immigration court that:

 Under those circumstances, you are not eligible for cancellation of removal.
-Despite the fact that you had been a resident for five years, and the Notice to appear was not issued until eight years later, you had only been in the U.S. for six years before you committed the crime.
+Despite the fact that you had been a resident for five years, and the Notice to appear was not issued until eight years later, you had only been in the United States for six years before you committed the crime.
 There are absolutely no exceptions to these time requirements.

-When a decision is discretionary, the Board of Immigration appeals will not second-guess it unless you can show that the judge's discretionary power was somehow abused, such as because the judge failed to consider all of the facts before rendering the decision.
 However, if the judge somehow erred in applying the law in finding you did not qualify for the relief, but you know you did qualify, you need only show that a mistake was made in the application of the law.
 In either situation, if you convince the Board of Immigration Appeals that you are correct, you will get another chance to make your case in immigration court.

 If you are not a U.S. citizen, overcoming any drug crime to retain immigrant status is no easy task.
 Do not attempt to evaluate your eligibility based solely on the information above.
 Even if you meet the basic criteria, you must still convince an immigration judge that allowing you to stay a resident is not contrary to the welfare of the U.S. public and that you deserve to retain your status.
 You are strongly urged to consult an experienced immigration attorney to discuss your situation.
 Doing so will optimize the chance of success.